julianalaya7-dot/Juliana-Laya/06-risk-management-transgo/README.md

 ## 1. Executive Summary

-This report presents a cybersecurity risk and governance analysis for **TransGo Global**, a fast-growing international logistics company undergoing rapid digital transformation.
-The company has significantly expanded its use of IoT sensors, cloud platforms, and remote operations to support its global supply chain activities.

-A recent internal audit revealed critical weaknesses in the company's security governance structure, including:
+**TransGo Global** is a logistics company that has grown fast digitally but hasn't kept up with cybersecurity.
+A recent internal audit found several serious gaps:

-- Unclear roles and responsibilities for cybersecurity decisions
+- ❌ No one is clearly in charge of cybersecurity decisions
+- ❌ No plan exists if a cyberattack happens
+- ❌ Old VPN systems that are easy to hack
--  No formal escalation protocols for security incidents
+- ❌ No dedicated security lead (CISO)
-- Legacy VPN protocols creating exploitable vulnerabilities
-- Absence of a dedicated CISO function
-- No formal risk register or risk treatment process
+- ❌ No formal list of risks

-This report identifies the key risks associated with these governance gaps, proposes a set of prioritised corrective measures, and presents a simplified risk matrix to support decision-making by the **Security Steering Committee**.
+This report explains the main risks and what the company should do to fix them — presented to the **Security Steering Committee**.

 ---